 There are several companies and businesses promoting a stem cell cure and employing a fee for stem cell model.
 Most of these operations ask the buyer to pay thousands of dollars for a stem cell injection into the blood, spinal cord or brain.
 Carlos Singer from the Parkinson’s Foundation Center of Excellence at the University of Miami recently reviewed emerging reports of tumors, spinal cord compression, and other complications of stem cell transplants (Movement Disorders Society Panamerican Congress (PAS)).
 Below are three recently reported stem cell tourism transplant related complications:

-- A 9 year-old boy with ataxia telangiectasia from Israel was evaluated in a stem cell clinic in Moscow.
+- A 9 year-old boy with Loss of control of bodily movements. telangiectasia from Israel was evaluated in a stem cell clinic in Moscow.
 He underwent three separate stem cell transplants.
 The fetal cell transplants were directed directly into the brain (cerebellum) and into the spinal cord.
 He complained of headaches following his final transplantation procedure and he was diagnosed with an a multifocal glioneural tumor.
 The tumor was located in the area of the stem cell injection sites.
 The cells in the tumor were examined by a pathologist and confirmed to be non-human and likely from the transplant (Amariglio et al: PLoSMed 2009; 6(2):0221-0231).